In general, standard soccer rules apply to all Footy Sevens games, with the following exceptions or notes. The FIFA rules can be found here

 Slide Tackling

 Even if contact is made with the ball first, slide tackling is not allowed under any circumstances.
-As well, no players (with the exception of the goalie) can slide to block a shot or pass at any time.
-Sliding is permitted to reach a cross or to keep a ball in play but this must NEVER be done in close proximity to other players (common sense should prevail in these situations).
+Sliding is permitted to reach a cross, to keep a ball in play or to block a kick that is far enough away from the player that the referee deems fair but this must NEVER be done in close proximity to other players (common sense should prevail in these situations).

 Scoring